tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-small-kana-with-fcitx.md

 ---
-title: How to type small kana with Fcitx/KKC?
+title: How to type small kana with Fcitx?
 date: 1671488991
-tags: ['faq']
+tags: ['faq', 'ime']
 position: -9874
 ---